linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

         sudo apt install python3-pip

-2.Now, you have the ability to install python packages using python-pip.
+2. Now, you have the ability to install python packages using python-pip.
 The Certbot DNS Linode Plugin will be installed globally.
 So, that Certbot will get access to use Linode DNS using its API:

     **CentOS**